 Students in Years 7 to 12 are expected to attend all of their timetabled classes.
 All absences must be explained.
-Students with unexplained absences or an excessive number of explained absences will be monitored to determine whether they can be considered to have reached a satisfactory standard and be eligible for promotion.
+Students with unexplained absences or an excessive number of explained absences will be monitored to determine whether they can be considered to have reached a satisfactory standard.

 SIMON – Learning Management System

 Students and teachers have 24/7 access to the SIMON Learning Management System.
-This system provides students the ability to access class resources and tasks, and assessment tasks, send emails to their teachers and receive feedback and grades for their assignments.
+This system provides students the ability to access class resources and tasks, assessment tasks, send emails to their teachers and receive feedback for their assignments.
 Parents also have access to this information through the Parent Access Module (PAM).
-PAM also provides parent access to their students’ profile, which includes the timetable, attendance data, commendations, learning area tasks and feedback, and copies of progress and semester reports.
+PAM also provides parents access to their student's profile, which includes the timetable, attendance data, commendations, learning area tasks and feedback and copies of progress and Semester reports.

-The Louise Humann Centre is open before school every day of the week, during class times for classes and during break times for all students.
-From Monday to Thursday, the Library is open to 6pm to provide a space for students to work on their studies or to complete homework.
+The Louise Humann Library is open before school every day of the week, during class times for classes and during break times for all students.
+From Monday to Thursday, the Library is open until 4.30pm to provide a space for students to work on their studies or to complete homework.
 Teachers and Learning Support Officers are available to provide assistance and support for all students.

 Assessment and Reporting